adharafardhin/rotation-1-group-3/README.md

 To run each script, ensure that the SLURM job scheduler is used with the provided settings.
 Modify paths and parameters as necessary to fit your computational environment.

-## Requirements

-This pipeline requires a high-performance computing environment with SLURM, access to Conda environments, and installed bioinformatics tools such as Unicycler, Prokka, QUAST, BUSCO, and NanoPlot.

 ## License